lorenwest/node-monitor/README.md

 This is a PRE-release of node-monitor 0.5, a web application for monitoring and controlling node.js applications.

 It is in active development, so documentation is sparse and upgrades may be painful.
-This version will not be released to the NPM repository until it is suitable for use in production environments.

 Quick Start